 In case the import fails, double-check that the information you’ve entered in the file matches the requirements (as described above) and that all mandatory fields are filled.

 5. Once uploaded, check the imported information to make sure everything seems correct.
 If all looks good, click Submit orders.

 Don’t worry – the orders won’t be immediately sent to production.

-6. Now you should have some imported orders as well as automatically created products that are associated with those orders.
+6. Now you’ll see your imported orders along with the automatically created products for those orders.